zeusta/Docs/extensions/Guide By Roles/Store Manager/Magento 1.md

 With the latest upgraded version and its convenience and the amount of time saved, we hope that you would enjoy and feel exhilarated when experience this newest ones.

-Power up yourself with our [Magento Store Manager solution](https://www.magestore.com/magento-store-manager) to keep your store running safe and sound with minimum effort.
+Power up yourself with our Omnichannel guide for [Store Manager](https://www.magestore.com/magento-store-manager) to keep your store running safe and sound with minimum effort.

 ----------
 ## Permission Metrix  ##